apognu/gocas/README.md

 * Dummy (username should equal password, for testing purposes)
 * LDAP

+Also, the following server protocols are supported:

+* CAS (duh!)
+* OAuth2

 ## Configuration

 Exhaustive example of configuration can be found in _gocas.yaml.example_.
 Location of configuration file can be given with switch _-config_.